keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 ### Combining Multiple Stopping Strategies
 All stopping strategies are evaluated simultaneously and for the scrolling to continue, none of the stopping conditions must be met.
-Or in other words, the scrolling continues until any of the stopping conditions is true.
+In other words, the scrolling continues until any of the stopping conditions is true.
+To this you need to account specific stopping strategies for each scroller.
 For example with the following configuration:

 {% highlight json %}
 "pagination": {